Who can create Virtual Reality Content?

 Good news – you can.

-Non-technical people can create VR content now Simplifying the whole process of VR content creation is heading our way.
-In this article, we review 3 basic ways to create VR content – with the programming and without it!
+Non-technical people can create VR content now.
+Simplifying the whole process of VR content creation is heading our way.
+In this article, we review 2 basic ways of how to create VR content – with the programming and without it!

 But let us start from the beginning.